+As a result, myFC products have a stable construction with a significantly longer life than a closed-end fuel cell.
 We have chosen to design the cell structures so that they make up a flat segment, partly because a flat surface with maximum oxygen uptake capacity can dissipate the residual heat over a larger area.
-However, we have also always aspired to develop technology that can be integrated into portable electronics, such as smartphones and tablets, and flatness is obviously extremely important here.
+However, we have also always aspired to develop technology that can be integrated into portable electronics, such as smartphones, tablets and other devices, a flat design is obviously extremely important here.

-myFC’s choice of chemical hydrides technology was made as long ago as 2008, when we tested the best available tank technologies.
+myFC’s choice of chemical hydrides technology was made as far back as in 2008, when we tested the best available tank technologies.
 We compared the costs to the final consumer, carried out random sample tests of usability among the target groups and evaluated the manufacturing costs.
-We then made our choice of technology, in which water and various types of chemicals are mixed to create an oxidation process.
-This process binds the oxygen in the water with various salts (or structured ions), and consequently releases pure hydrogen.
-The process uses sodium and silicon. myFC is the world leader in this technology.
-This is particularly noticeable in our fuel cards, which are a fraction of the weight of the few competing solutions on the market.
+We then made our choice of technology, in which water and safe reaction components are mixed to create an oxidation process.
+This process binds the oxygen in the water with various salts (or structured ions) and consequently releases pure hydrogen.
+The JAQ process uses sodium and metal components to produce the hydrogen with myFC being the world leader in this technology.
+This is particularly noticeable in our PowerCards, which are a fraction of the weight of the few competing solutions on the market.

 General interest in fuel cells and fuel cell technologies is continuing to increase around the world.
 It is therefore critical to myFC’s business both to protect our innovations and technologies and to monitor closely what happens in the outside world.
 We protect our technology and our technological lead through an extensive patent portfolio.
 As of July 2019, we have 100+ patents, granted, pending and allowed divided in 24 patent families.